Exclusive: Airbus signals government help needed if crisis lasts months - sources

-FRANKFURT/BERLIN (Reuters) - Europe’s Airbus (AIR.PA) has signaled that some government support may be needed if the coronavirus crisis lasts for several months, two people familiar with the matter said.
+FRANKFURT/BERLIN (Reuters) - Europe’s Airbus (AIR.PA) has signaled that some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.

 The prospect of a worst-case scenario in which state help becomes necessary was raised in crisis talks on Monday between Germany’s economy ministry and aviation industry representatives including Franco-German-led Airbus, they said.